matuteiglesias/journal/content/Dev/2025-04-08_Developed_architecture_and_branding_for_FlowForge_.md

 **🕒 23:05–23:30**
 **🏷️ Labels**: Flowforge, AI, Architecture, Branding, Productivity
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to conceptualize and outline the architecture and branding for FlowForge, an [[AI]]-driven workspace designed to enhance productivity through modular prompt workflows.
+The session aimed to conceptualize and outline the architecture and branding for FlowForge, an [[AI]]-driven workspace designed to enhance [[productivity]] through modular prompt workflows.

 ### Key Activities
 - **Next.js Architecture**: Explored the Next.js framework for building the client-side UI and server-side integrations for an [[AI]] product.
 - **Multi-User Data Backend**: Planned a flexible architecture allowing users to bring their own data storage solutions, enhancing the system's pluggability and customization.
-- **Product Blueprint**: Developed a product concept leveraging [[AI]] capabilities to improve user productivity, with a focus on a simple UI and robust architecture.
+- **Product Blueprint**: Developed a product concept leveraging [[AI]] capabilities to improve user [[productivity]], with a focus on a simple UI and robust architecture.
 - **Product Manifesto**: Created a manifesto outlining the core beliefs and mission of The Intelligence Workspace, emphasizing structured workflows.
 - **FlowForge Product Description**: Drafted a concise description of FlowForge, highlighting its role in creating modular prompt workflows.
 - **Branding Design**: Outlined the design requirements for FlowForge's branding, focusing on innovation and simplicity.